- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 “SAP now had best user interface in enterprise software.”

 All before anyone had used it.
-A user interface that has been slathered over SAP marketing materials, SAP conferences, etc.. is failing.
+A user interface slathered over SAP marketing materials, SAP conferences, etc.. is failing.
 It is failing for some important reasons that are presented in this article.
 These reasons are unlikely to change.
 The people that uncritically supported Fiori look foolish as Fiori is nowhere to be found on SAP projects.